 Policies

-Below is a nearly exact copy of the office policies (Treatment Consent Form) which I use in my practice.
-Review the various points to get a sense of how a psychological practice is conducted, and what a new client can expect of me.
+Below is a suggestion of an office policy (Treatment Consent) form.
+Review the various points to get a sense of how a psychological practice is conducted, and what a new client might expect of a psychological treatment provider.

-Be advised, though, that not every practice employs exactly the same policies, and that my policies conform to California law.
+Be advised, though, that not every practice employs exactly the same policies, and that the policies described here conform to California law.

-If any mental health provider does not give you a written office policy statement, you have a right to ask that all policies be made clear to you before starting treatment.
+If any mental health provider does not give you a written office policy statement (if the treatment will be conducted in person) or a website statement (if the treatment will be conducted remotely), you have a right to ask that all policies be made clear to you before starting treatment.

 Office Policy Form

-Limits of Confidentiality: All information that you disclose to me within our sessions is confidential and will not be revealed to anyone without your written permission (or your parents’ permission if you are under 18 years old).
+Limits of Confidentiality: All information that you disclose within your sessions is confidential and will not be revealed to anyone without your written permission (or your parents’ permission if you are under 18 years old).
 Disclosure, however, may be authorized or required by law

 where there is a reasonable suspicion of child abuse or elder adult physical abuse;